dnif-backyard/docs/Deployment/upgrade-9.0-9.0.1.md

 1. Stop All Adapters
 2. Stop All Datanodes
 3. Stop Core
+4. Stop Console (Only if hosted separately from Core)
-4. Upgrade and Start Core
+5. Upgrade and Start Core
+6. Upgrade and Start Console (Only if hosted separately from Core)
-5. Upgrade and Start Datanodes
+7. Upgrade and Start Datanodes
-6. Upgrade and Start Adapters
+8. Upgrade and Start Adapters

 For all stop steps, run the following command:
 ```sh